Mar 7, 2023 • 7 min read

 Is Washington, DC, good for kids?

-As America's first purpose-built city, Washington, DC, is, in many ways, a dream to explore with younger visitors.
+Washington, DC, America's first purpose-built city, is a dream to explore with younger visitors.
 It's flat with very few hills, and roads and sidewalks are wide, smooth and well-maintained, perfect for parents pushing strollers.

 Almost all of DC's top attractions are refreshingly accessible – every Smithsonian Museum has ramps, for example, and most museums and major landmarks will have family-friendly restrooms.
 Generally, you'll almost always be able to enter with strollers, although the White House, which has some of the tightest restrictions, is one of the few places where strollers are on the banned list.